 The results of operations of PM Group are included in the results of the Passive Components segment from April 19, 2007.
-After allocating the purchase price to the assets acquired and the liabilities assumed based on an evaluation of their fair values, the Company recorded goodwill of \$18.6 million related to this acquisition.
-The goodwill associated with this acquisition is not deductible for income tax purposes.
-The Company will perform an impairment test for the goodwill, which has been allocated to the Measurements Group reporting unit, at least annually in accordance with U.S. generally accepted accounting principles (see Note 3).
+After allocating the purchase price to the assets acquired and the liabilities assumed based on an evaluation of their fair values, the Company recorded goodwill of \$18.6 million related to this acquisition, which was subsequently written off as part of the goodwill impairment charges recorded in 2008 (see Note 3).